orbitalchicken/Roadmap/README.md

 	website:
 		switch sensitive parts to https (md5 in particular) Update tapatalk API on forums.
+		handle utf-8 on spices, see comments on http://cinnamon-spices.linuxmint.com/applets/view/171

 	PIA:
 		command to set up connection